This document is for a development version of Ceph.

 If you have specified some valid filters but want to limit the number of disks that they match, use the

 For example, if you used vendor to match all disks that are from VendorA but want to use only the first two, you could use limit:

 data_devices: vendor: VendorA limit: 2

 There are multiple optional settings you can use to change the way OSDs are deployed.
-You can add these options to the base level of a DriveGroup for it to take effect.
+You can add these options to the base level of an OSD spec for it to take effect.

 This example would deploy all OSDs with encryption enabled.

-service_type: osd service_id: example_osd_spec placement: host_pattern: '*' data_devices: all: true encrypted: true
+service_type: osd service_id: example_osd_spec placement: host_pattern: '*' spec: data_devices: all: true encrypted: true

 See a full list in the DriveGroupSpecs